Our Mission

 FOUNDER

-Chris has volunteered driving for ECPAWS for 6 years.
+Chris had volunteered driving for ECPAWS for 6 years.
 She has had hundreds of dogs in her own vehicle.
-She saw a need to purchase a shuttle, and the rest is now history.
+In 2021, she saw a need to purchase a shuttle, and the rest is now history.
 She’s even been featured in Roc55 Magazine for her efforts with CTTR.

 Her full time job when she is not volunteering for CTTR is a customer service representative for a Fantasy Football site: The Fantasy Football Players Championship